Statistics

 Also worked on RevDoctorsMerlinM.I.HighHolby CityLast of the Summer WinePeak PracticeThe BillLondon's BurningBoonSorry!One by OneDramaramaMurder Not Proven?MinderStrangersBig Jim and the Figaro ClubMayburyOpen All HoursBreak in the SunThe SquadBreakawayCoronation StreetPlay for TodayShadowsAn Englishman's CastleRising DampTelevision ClubRoomsHeadmasterKillersSurvivorsDixon of Dock GreenThe BrothersZ CarsThe Dragon's OpponentWarshipJackanory PlayhouseThe Long ChaseDoomwatchSix Days of JusticeTrialJackanoryWaugh on CrimeThirty-Minute TheatrePerfect FridayCodenameThe ExpertTwisted NerveThe Beverly HillbilliesThe Revenue MenGeorge and the DragonQuatermass and the PitMan in a SuitcaseThe JokersOrlandoNo Hiding PlaceSoftly SoftlyThe Mask of JanusTheatre 625CluffLondonersCrossroadsMary BartonEspionageThe Plane MakersMystery SubmarineThe Set UpThe Edgar Wallace Mystery TheatreTarnished HeroesThe CheatersBBC Sunday-Night PlayThe ValiantWhat Every Woman WantsFollow That ManEcho of BarbaraBBC Sunday-Night TheatreDial 999Duty BoundTales from DickensNicholas NicklebyEscapeITV Television PlayhouseThe Crime of the CenturyX: The UnknownPortrait of ClareWhile the Sun ShinesThe Voyage of Peter Joe

-Clifford Rose (died 2021 aged 92) would be 95 - 2 credits, including Rorvik in Warriors' Gate
+Clifford Rose (died 2021 aged 92) would have been 95 - 2 credits, including Rorvik in Warriors' Gate

 Clifford Rose is a British classical actor best know for playing Sturmbannf�hrer Ludwig Kessler in the BBC World War II television drama Secret Army.
 He appeared in the 1981 Doctor Who story Warriors' Gate.